Minneapolis Truck Accident Lawyers

 What Is The Time Limit to File a Claim For Truck Accident Injuries in Minnesota?

-Minnesota has varying time limits (legally known as statutes of limitations) for the initiation of a claim.
+Minnesota has varying time limits (legally known as statutes of limitations) for the initiation of a personal injury claim.
 Which specific time limit applies depends upon the circumstances of the case.
-Most often, the time limit for bringing a negligence claim arising out of a truck accident is 6 years from the date of injury.
-Importantly though the applicable time limit can be much shorter depending on the circumstances of the truck accident.
 For all civil personal injury cases, the plaintiff’s side must begin suit before the statute of limitations period expires.

 What Happens If I Miss the Statute of Limitations in a Truck Accident Case?

-If a civil suit is filed after the Statute of Limitations deadline, the defendant’s legal counsel will likely file a motion to dismiss the case.
-In the event that the motion is filed, and the court grants the dismissal, the plaintiff’s side has all but lost the right for legal action for the damage that occurred to person or property.
+If a civil suit is filed after the statute of limitations deadline, the defendant’s legal counsel will likely file a motion to dismiss the case.
+In the event that the motion is filed and the court grants the dismissal, the plaintiff’s side has all but lost the right to legal action.

-Although an extension may exist for the devastating impacts of COVID-19, the best way to avoid any potential issues regarding time limits, is to file these claims and appropriate documents as early from the date of the accident as possible.
-An experienced attorney can help injured victims file all of the necessary paperwork to avoid any potential Statute of Limitations issues.
+The best way to avoid any potential issues regarding time limits is to file these claims and appropriate documents as early from the date of the accident as possible.
+An experienced attorney can help injured victims file all of the necessary paperwork to avoid any potential statute of limitations issues.

 Who Can Be Held Responsible for a Truck Accident in Minnesota?